Pay the man. Wade LeBlanc shines on contract day and Mariners edge Angels for eighth consecutive win

 “He’s the greatest player of our generation,” Servais answered before pausing and staring.
 “It is what it is.
 He’s really, really good and our job is to beat the Angels.
 And Mike Trout is going to get some hits and impact the game.
 He’s an extremely talented player.
 Our job is to beat the Angels.”

-Alex Colome intentionally walked him in the eighth inning with Kole Calhoun at third base with two outs.
-It worked, Colome got Justin Upton to fly out to end the inning.
+Colome intentionally walked him in the eighth inning with Kole Calhoun at third base with two outs.
+It worked; Colome got Justin Upton to fly out to end the inning.

 Comments